srosales712/AcNutrients/README.md

-# 🧬 Microbiome Signatures in *Acropora cervicornis*
-### 📊 Genotypic Resistance to Nutrients & Heat Stress
+# 🧬 Microbiome Signatures in *Acropora cervicornis* genotypes to Nutrients & Heat Stress

 This repository contains the files and code used for the publication: